codership/documentation/galeracluster/source/glossary.rst

    SST
       See :term:`State Snapshot Transfer`.

+   Streaming Replication
+      Provides an alternative replication method for handling large or long-running write transactions.
+This is a new feature in version 4.0 of Galera Cluster.
+In older versions the feature is unsupported.

+      Under normal operation, the node performs all replication and certification events when the transaction commits, which with large transactions can result in conflicts as smaller transactions get in first.
+With Streaming Replication, the node breaks the transaction into fragments, then certifies and applies them on all the slave nodes while the initial transaction is still in progress.
+Once certified, conflicting transactions can no longer abort the fragment.

+      .. note:: For more information see :doc:`streamingreplication` and :doc:`usingsr`.

    Total Order Isolation
       By default, :abbr:`DDL (Data Definition Language)` statements are processed by using the Total Order Isolation (TOI) method.
 In TOI, the query is replicated to the nodes in a statement form before executing on master.
 The query waits for all preceding transactions to commit and then gets executed in isolation on all nodes simultaneously.